paysuper/paysuper-docs/api-reference/content/api.md

 ### POST /api/v1/tokens

-Create a token that encrypts details of your customer, a game and purchase parameters.
+Create a payment token that encrypts details about your customer, the game and purchase parameters.

-> Body parameter
+> Body parameters

 ```json
 {